As a natural burial ground there are no large headstones at Sun Rising, but there are other ways in which a loved one can be remembered.

 A memorial tree beautifully expresses the enduring cycles of nature, giving reassurance as it comes into leaf each spring, growing gently year by year.
 It is not only a gift to the one who has passed away, but to the landscape and to generations to come.

-Where a woodland plot is chosen, a tree can be bought through us to be planted on the grave.
+Where a woodland plot is chosen, a tree can be bought through Sun Rising to be planted on the grave.
 Trees can also be bought to mark the lives of those we have loved and respected who are not buried at the site.

 All the trees available are native to South Warwickshire and the clay soil.
 The options are listed below.

 Slate Memorial Plaques

 In woodland burial areas, there is the option of a small slate plaque, engraved with the name and dates of a loved one, together with a few chosen words.
 The plaques are secured onto low wooden posts, and installed near the tree.
 A grave needs to settle before a tree plaque can be installed: this may take 2 - 6 months.

 If a tree plaque has been ordered, it is possible to order a temporary wooden grave marker through us.
 This will remain in place until the tree plaque is installed.